foxapo/tr-wardrobe/README.md

 - Lara Battlesuit [https://www.nexusmods.com/tombraidertrilogyremastered/mods/46] (Only textures)
 - Hair Collection [https://www.nexusmods.com/tombraidertrilogyremastered/mods/21] (Not implemented yet, but it works)
 ```
+### You can now use the outfits as part of this packet
+- I have added the outfits to _CONFIG folder wiht an example of the Config.json file

 ## Example of the configuration
 - You can of course add your own outfits.
 It would be cool to have some standardized way of adding new outfits so we could keep things consistent.